 Name Expiry of current board term Number of regular and extraordinary meetings attended

-Hubert Jacobs van Merlen 2019 4
+Hubert Jacobs van Merlen 2019 15

-Bert De Graeve 2019 4
+Bert De Graeve 2019 15

-Pamela Knapp 2020 4
+Pamela Knapp 2020 13

-Christophe Jacobs van Merlen 2020 4
+Christophe Jacobs van Merlen 2020 13

-The Committee had four regular meetings in 2017.
+The Committee had four regular and eleven extraordinary meetings in 2018.
 In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:

 - " the financing structure of the Group;

 - " the debt and liquidity situation;

 - " the activity reports of the internal audit department;

 - " the reports of the Statutory Auditor;

-- " governance, risk and compliance and review of the major risks and the related mitigation plans under Bekaert's enterprise risk management program
+- " governance, risk and compliance and review of the major risks and the related mitigation plans under Bekaert's enterprise risk management program.